Fitus/Zaloha2.sh/README.md

 Also no contents of files are transferred over the network, just the SHA-256 hashes.
 The SHA-256 hashes are then compared to detect files that appear identical but their contents differ.

+## Performance tuning in the Remote Backup and Remote Source Modes

+* The option **--noRestore** switches off creation of the restore scripts.
+If you do not need the restore scripts, use this option to shorten the analysis phase.
+* The option **--mawk** instructs Zaloha to use **mawk** instead of (usually) **GNU awk**. **mawk** is an AWK implementation based on a bytecode interpreter and is significantly faster.
+To utilize **mawk**, it must be installed on the local system.
+* The option **--findParallel** instructs Zaloha to run the FIND scans of the source and backup directories in parallel.
+  As these scans run on different hosts, this will further save time.
+* Last, **scp** can be tuned for higher speed by choosing suitable ciphers and compression levels.
+See **scp** documentation for details.
+  Use Zaloha's **--scpOptions** option to pass additional command-line options to **scp** commands invoked by Zaloha.
+  Faster **scp** will shorten both the analysis phase (faster copying of CSV metadata over the network) as well as the actual execution phase.
+* Eventually use the High performance SSH/SCP – HPN-SSH, that removes the performance limitation due to statically defined internal flow control buffers.

 ## Obtain Zaloha2.sh

 The simplest way: Under the green button "<b>Code</b>" above, choose "<b>Download ZIP</b>".